 - A good hiking backpack.
 This is extremely important as you want the weight to be evenly distributed and not hurt your shoulder!
 I highly recommend the Osprey brand, such as this one

-- If you don’t already have a hydration pack with your hiking backpack, you need one!
+- If you don’t already have a Hydration pack with your hiking backpack, you need one!
 You won’t have time or energy to grab for a bottle, so hydration pack is key.
 I recommend getting the 3 Liter one so you have enough water for the day.
 The one I have fit well in my Osprey backpack, so just make sure you know how big your backpack is.

 - Good pair of hiking boots.
 I got this pair and they were extremely soft and comfortable.
 Some people hike with sneakers, I don’t really recommend it as the ground can get really slippery when it rains so you want something with really good traction.